-

 Yes.

 In class actions governed by the Code of Civil Procedure, once 45 days have elapsed from the publication of the settlement proposal (please see the answer to Question 26 above), the court, having regard to the interests of the class members, must issue an order by which it either authorises or refuses to authorise the entering into of the settlement proposal by the class representative on behalf of the class.
-Prior rejections of the proposal by class members (please see the answer to Question 26 above) are not binding for the court, but class members who rejected the proposal are not bound by the settlement if they confirm their rejection by an online filing within 15 days of publication of the above-mentioned order in the public online platform of the Italian Ministry of Justice.
+Prior rejections of the proposal by class members (please see the answer to Question 26 above) are not binding for the court, but class members who rejected the proposal are not bound by the settlement if they confirm their rejection by an online filing within 15 days of publication of the above-mentioned order in the public online platform maintained by the Italian Ministry of Justice.

 Similar rules apply to the settlement of national or cross-border actions governed by the Consumer Code.
 In this context, however, authorisation of a settlement by the court is subject to the explicit additional requirement that such settlement does not conflict with any mandatory provisions of law and does not include clauses or obligations that are, in effect, unenforceable.